Oak St SE Bikeway

 Parking changes are proposed

 There is currently parking on both sides of Oak St SE between East River Pkwy and Washington Ave SE.
-Most parking can be maintained, but some parking on the west side of Oak St SE must be removed to install the protected bike lane.
+Most parking can be maintained, but some parking on Oak St SE must be removed to install the protected bike lane.

-- Fulton St SE to Delaware St SE: Remove 3 metered spaces
+- Fulton St SE to Delaware St SE: Remove 7 metered spaces on west side

-- Delaware St SE to Washington Ave SE: Remove 3 metered spaces
+- Fulton St SE to Delaware St SE: Remove 4 metered spaces on east side

 Public Works is currently working on the details of the protected bike lane design and there may be the need to remove additional parking or the ability maintain more existing parking.
 Nearby locations for new metered parking are also being explored.